chatox/networks-science-course/theory/README.md

 * Read sections 10.2.3 on betweenness and 10.2.4 on the Girvan-Newman algorithm in [Mining Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/book.pdf)
 * Read section 3.6 on betweenness and graph partitioning of [chapter 3](http://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch03.pdf) of the book by Easley and Kleinberg

+## Session 3: Friends will be friends

+### Before class

+* :tv: Watch the 4-minutes video on [clustering coefficient](https://www.youtube.com/watch?v=YkatiyqHCXk)

+### During class

+* Lecture TT05: Graph Theory: Degree Correlations, Clustering, and Homophily  [odp](odp/tt05-homophily_triangles.odp)/[pdf](pdf/tt05-homophily_triangles.pdf)
+   * Exercise: average nearest neighbors' degree in uncorrelated networks (blackboard)
+   * Exercise: compute local clustering coefficients (pin board)
+   * Exercise: homophilic, heterophilic, or neutral (pin board)

+### After class

+* :tv: Watch this 6-minutes video on [Why we prefer people just like us, and why that's potentially dangerous](https://www.youtube.com/watch?v=O7CJBnGkqEk) by Nicholas Christakis

+### Optional/additional material

+* If you are not sure whether you understood the friendship paradox or not, or if you want to learn more about it, watch this [half-hour explanation of the friendship paradox](https://www.youtube.com/watch?v=7ffzDepERnQ)

 ## Session 4: PageRank and case study

 ### Before class